MicrosoftDocs/customer-insights/ci-docs/activities.md

 > [!NOTE]
 > Activity filters are removed when you leave a customer profile.
 You have to apply them each time you open a customer profile.

-## Define a contact-level activity
+## Define a contact activity

 For business accounts (B-to-B), use a *ContactProfile* entity to capture activities of contacts.
 You can see in the activity timeline for an account which contact was responsible for each activity.
-Most steps follow the typical activity mapping configuration.
+Most steps follow the customer activity mapping configuration.

    > [!NOTE]
    > To define a contact-level activity, a *ContactProfile* entity must be created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping).